Polyester resin for wood turning

 - Resin Mixing Cups and Stir Sticks

 - The wood of your choice

 - Prepare your wood before you start the process.
-By preparing, it means sanding, removing grease and dirt on the wood.
-Sand small pieces of wood by hand and large surfaces by an orbital sander.
+Preparing means sanding and removing grease and dirt on the wood.
+Sand small pieces of wood by hand and large surfaces with an orbital sander.
 That prevents stress marks on your item.

 - Use a bubble level to check if the surface is level.
 As the epoxy resin flows, it goes to the lowest part and will not spread as expected hence the need to maintain a level wooden surface.

 - Gloves protect your skin from getting in contact with the fluid. —master, Put on your gloves, and mix the resin in a container.
 It contains two components, and that is the resin and hardener.
-It takes minutes to mix well, and that ensures the curing process works as planned.
+It takes minutes to mix well, ensuring the curing process works as planned.

 - Uniform fluidity is what you should aim for without streaks.
 Add the color of your choice.
 The mixing ratio is attached to the package.
 The ratios range from 1:1, 2:1, and 4:1.
 The epoxy resin comes with the resin and hardener in the exact amounts needed.
 Use a plastic or wooden spatula for mixing.
 Be careful when stirring since you will create bubbles.